AviatrixSystems/terraform-provider-aviatrix/website/docs/r/aviatrix_transit_gateway.html.markdown

 * `vpc_id` - (Required) VPC-ID/VNet-Name of cloud provider.
 Required if for aws.
 Example: AWS: "vpc-abcd1234", GCP: "vpc-gcp-test".
 * `vpc_reg` - (Required) Region of cloud provider.
 Example: AWS: "us-east-1", ARM: "East US 2", Oracle: "us-ashburn-1", GCP: "us-west2-a".
 * `gw_size` - (Required) Size of the gateway instance.
 Example: AWS: "t2.large", ARM: "Standard_B1s", Oracle: "VM.Standard2.2", GCP: "n1-standard-1".
 * `subnet` - (Required) A VPC Network address range selected from one of the available network ranges.
 Example: "172.31.0.0/20".
+If insane_mode is enabled, you must specify a valid /26 CIDR segment of the VPC specified.
 * `allocate_new_eip` - (Optional) When value is false, reuse an idle address in Elastic IP pool for this gateway.
 Otherwise, allocate a new Elastic IP and use it for this gateway.
 Available in controller 4.7 or later release.
 Supported values: true, false.
 Default: true.
 Option not available for GCP, ARM and Oracle gateways, they will automatically allocate new eip's.
 * `eip` - (Optional) Required when allocate_new_eip is false.
 It uses specified EIP for this gateway.
 Available in controller 4.7 or later release.
 * `ha_subnet` - (Optional) HA Subnet CIDR.
 Required for enabling HA for AWS/ARM gateway.
 Setting to empty/unset will disable HA.
 Setting to a valid subnet CIDR will create an HA gateway on the subnet.
 Example: "10.12.0.0/24".